UoMResearchIT/interaction-data-visualisation-tool/idvt_paper.md

 and another that plots the density of button clicks in each five minute interval of the experience ([click_density.py](https://github.com/UoMResearchIT/bbc_data_flask_app/blob/master/static/scripts/click_density.py)).

 Once those scripts have finished running an additional three scripts will run. [create_stats.py](https://github.com/UoMResearchIT/bbc_data_flask_app/blob/master/static/scripts/create_stats.py) creates the statistics such as click count, time taken in secs and mins, clicks per second/minute, and clicks per second/minute.
-These are saved in to a CSV file that three histograms will be created
+These are saved in to a CSV file that three histograms will be created.